theonlyjaypas/linkedinjobpostings/README.md

 ## Analytics Queries

-`analyze_data.py` exposes 12 functions, each returning a pandas DataFrame:
+`analyze_data.py` has 12 functions, each returning a pandas DataFrame:

 | Function | Description |
 |----------|-------------|